petsc/petsc/doc/faq/index.rst

 #.
 The PETSc test suite contains sample output for many of the examples.
 These are
    contained in the PETSc directories ``$PETSC_DIR/src/*/tutorials/output`` and ``$PETSC_DIR/src/*/tests/output``.
 Once you have run the test examples, you may remove all of these directories to save some disk space.
+You can locate the largest with e.g. ``find . -name output -type d | xargs du -sh | sort -hr`` on a unix-based system.

 #.
 The debugging versions of the libraries are larger than the optimized versions.
 In a
    pinch you can work with the optimized version, although we bid you good luck in